luda171/Maglab-Metadata-Hub/README.md

 change permissions to executable chmod +x start.sh nohup ./start.sh > out2.txt &
+see  linux_install.readme.md how to config application to run as service on linux.
 ```
 ### CLENT interface  for the list of experiments ###
 *http://localhost:8085/cal